- 1Department of Restorative Dentistry and Endodontology, Osaka University Graduate School of Dentistry, Osaka, Japan

 Figure 1.
 Images obtained at the first visit to the university clinic.
 (A,B) Intraoral images.
 Right mandibular second molars with a temporary resin composite filling showed slight gingival swelling between the first molar.
 The probe depth on the distal side was 12 mm and the tooth showed slight mobility.
 (C) Selected sagittal plane of multidetector computed tomography (MDCT).
 The root was fractured and the surrounding alveolar bone was completely defected.
 (D) Axial plane of MDCT.
 The root also indicated a fractured condition and the surrounding bone was widely resorbed.

 Multi-detector computed tomography (MDCT) images were acquired (Light Speed VCT; GE Healthcare, Milwaukee, WI, USA) at 120 kVp and 210–330 mA.
 The field of view was 25 cm × 25 cm, the matrix size was 512 × 512, and the slice thickness was 0.625 mm with no interslice spacing.
 Images were displayed with the bone window [WW/WL: 4,000/800 Hounsfield units (HU)].
 MDCT revealed complete loss of the supporting bone around the affected tooth which was less than 100 HU (Figures 1C,D) and apparent root fracture.
 From the results of the MDCT images, it was decided that this tooth could no longer be conserved.
 After extraction of the tooth, we suggested several prosthodontic options as follows: (i) no treatment after extraction, (ii) implant with GBR, (iii) fixed/removable dental prostheses, or (iv) delayed autologous tooth transplantation.
 The patient chose tooth transplantation.
 Because the patient had wisdom teeth, we decided to perform a tooth transplantation.
 An implant could be used combined with GBR, but the patient did not choose this option.
 He rejected a fixed cantilever denture because the right mandibular first molar and second premolar were almost intact.
 Additionally, the patient did not choose a removable denture because of its uncomfortable characteristics.
-Therefore, it was decided to perform an autologous tooth transplantation several months later because of the poor fit of the donor tooth.
+Therefore, we decided to perform an autologous tooth transplantation several months later because of the poor fit of the donor tooth.
 Before tooth extraction, a right maxillary wisdom tooth was chosen as a donor tooth because the shape of the root was relatively straight and the patient had both upper and lower wisdom teeth on the left.
 For higher success, it could be suggested that evaluating the bone healing by quantitatively monitoring the sequential CT value during wound healing and bone formation at the recipient site using MDCT after extraction to determine when the tooth transplantation should be performed.
 The patient accepted this suggestion and agreed to attend review appointments.
 Cone beam computed tomography (CBCT) was not used in this case because CBCT does not generate exact CT values and it was difficult to precisely quantitate the bone healing after tooth extraction.
 Therefore, a delayed tooth transplantation was performed when bone healing at the recipient site was observed by MDCT.
-To evaluate the CT value at the recipient site, three regions of interest (ROI) in the sagittal plane (Figures 2A–C: ROI-1, -2, -3) and four ROIs in the axial plane of the MDCT images was set (Figures 2D–F: ROI-4, -5, -6, -7), where the donor tooth root was potentially located and observed them each month.
-CT value was measured from 5 points in each ROI site, then the average of these 5 values was calculated as the representative CT value of each ROI.
+To evaluate the CT value at the recipient site, three regions of interest (ROI) in the sagittal plane (Figures 2A–C: ROI-1, -2, -3) and four ROIs in the axial plane of the MDCT images were set (Figures 2D–F: ROI-4, -5, -6, -7), where the donor tooth root was potentially located and observed them each month.
+CT value was measured from 5 points in each ROI site, and then the average of these 5 values was calculated as the representative CT value of each ROI.
 The average value of ROI-1 to -3 or ROI-4 to -7 was then calculated at each time point for the representative CT value of each plane.
-As a result, 4 months after the extraction, an increase of the CT value at the recipient site in both sagittal and axial planes was observed (Figures 3A,B).
+As a result, 4 months after the extraction, an increase in the CT value at the recipient site in both sagittal and axial planes was observed (Figures 3A,B).
 Then, the tooth transplantation was performed using a right maxillary wisdom tooth (14).
 An incision was made on the alveolar crest and then a light curettage was performed in the recipient site to ensure that not too much bony tissue was removed.
 The donor tooth was extracted using forceps and transplanted into the recipient site with 90° rotation within 10 min after the extraction.
 The fit of the donor tooth to the recipient site was still relatively poor at the surgery.
 The tooth was fixed using a silk suture and adhesive resin cement (SuperBond C&B, Sun Medical, Shiga, Japan) (Figures 4A,B) to the proximal tooth.
 Tooth mobility decreased gradually until 1.5 months.
 A root canal treatment of the transplanted tooth was performed 2 months after the surgery (Figure 4C).
-Then, a final full covered restoration was equipped (Figure 4D).
+Then, a final full coverage restoration was equipped (Figure 4D).
 After the transplantation, MDCT images were obtained every month until 6 months, and at 9, and 12 months (Figures 4G,H).
 The CT value around the transplanted tooth had gradually increased until 1 year after the surgery.
 Review at 2 (Figure 4E) and 4 years (Figure 4F) after transplantation revealed that the tooth showed no symptoms or apical radiolucency.
 Timeline of the current case is shown in Table 1.

 Figure 2.
 Regions of interest (ROI) set to evaluate bone healing by measuring the CT value obtained from MDCT.
 (A) Image of an ROI in the sagittal plane of MDCT.
 Three points were set to measure the CT value.
 (B) ROI 3D images of the sagittal plane where the donor tooth could be positioned.
 Red bars were considered to be closely placed on the root surface of the donor tooth.
 (C) ROI 3D image without the donor tooth.
 (D) ROI image of the axial plane in MDCT.
 Four points were placed for CT value evaluation.
 (E) ROI 3D image of the axial plane where the donor tooth might be positioned.
 Bars were positioned around the root surface of the donor tooth.
 (F) ROI 3D image without the donor tooth.
 CT value at each plane was the average CT value from each ROI.